nkamish/javascript/README.md

 Create an alert displaying "I am learning JavaScript".
 Create a button which displays content after an alert message is shown.

+# Variables

+JavaScript variables are containers for storing data values.
+To create a variable in Javascript, we need to use the let or var keyword.

 ## Live Link
 - https://nkamish.github.io/javascript/index.html

 ### Technologies Used